boxgrinder/boxgrinder.org/tutorials/appliance-definition.md

         /home:
           size: 10

+> Note: Not all platforms will respect the CPU/memory values; some environments will override it.

+### hardware / partitions

+In `partitions` subsection you define the partition scheme.
+Partition **sizes are specified in gigabytes** (GB).

+Example partition scheme:

+    hardware:
+      partitions:
+        /:
+          size: 5      # 5 GB
+        /home:
+          size: 0.5    # 0.5 GB

+> There must be only one root partition with '/' mount point.

+If there is no partition scheme specified, one root partition with size 1GB will be added, which is equivalent to this:

+    hardware:
+      partitions:
+        /:
+          size: 1      # 1 GB

 To specify **filesystem type**, add a `type` subsection.

 > Default operating system filesystem type is used when no type is specified.